qprquo/AppLab/README.md

-# Sevi - landing page
+# AppLab - landing page
 This is an implementation of psd template provided by [ Arifur Rahman Tushar ](https://dribbble.com/ArifurRahman)

 ## Build